State of Palestine

 ● Education support for 42,000 students with UNICEF

 Along with WFP partners, UNRWA and FAO, WFP co-leads the Food Security Sector, which strengthens food security analysis and response and links humanitarian and developmental interventions for the Palestinian Authority.
 More than 40 organisations participate in the Food Security Sector.

 Promoting economic recovery

 In the last three years, WFP has injected more than $170 million into the local economy, $100 million of which was through e-vouchers and $70 million of which was through purchasing food from local suppliers, supporting local production and reinforcing the Palestinian economy.
 WFP activities support 252 local stores in the West Bank and Gaza, providing $772,000 of investments and 485 new jobs in stores and with producers to date.

 Featured State of Palestine publications

-A Country Brief provides the latest snapshot of the country strategy, operations, operational highlights (achievements and issues/challenges), partnerships and country background.
+A brief provides the latest snapshot of Palestine's strategy, operations, operational highlights (achievements and issues/challenges), partnerships and the State's background.

 Looking for more publications on State of Palestine?
 Visit the State of Palestine publications archive.